bpt26/usher_wiki/docs/source/global_trees.rst

 Tuberculosis (MTBC)
 -------------------

-UShER isn't just for viruses anymore. `As described in this preprint <https://www.medrxiv.org/content/10.1101/2025.07.22.25331806v1>`_, we built a tree of *Mycobacterium tuberculosis* bacterial complex (MTBC) annotated with metadata which you can `explore on Taxonium <https://www.taxonium.org/tuberculosis/SRA>`_.
+UShER isn't just for viruses. `As described in this preprint <https://www.medrxiv.org/content/10.1101/2025.07.22.25331806v1>`_, we built a tree of *Mycobacterium tuberculosis* bacterial complex (MTBC) annotated with resistance, country, and other metadata which you can `explore on Taxonium <https://www.taxonium.org/tuberculosis/SRA>`_.

-Although *M. canettii* is considered a member of MTBC and was included in initial analysis, it is excluded from our tree on Taxonium due to being such an extreme outgroup that its inclusion would make navigating the rest of tree difficult.
+MTBC includes tuberculosis in the strict sense, as well as animal-adapted versions such as *Mycobacterium bovis* and *Mycobacterium pinnipedii*, but it excludes NTM (avium complex, etc).
+Although *Mycobacterium canettii* is considered a member of MTBC and was included in initial analysis, it is excluded from our tree on Taxonium due to being such an extreme outgroup that its inclusion would make navigating the rest of tree difficult.